k2view-academy/K2View-Academy/articles/DPM/08_Consent_Management/03_View_Consent_List.md

 <p>MANDATORY</p>
 </td>
 <td valign="top" width="700">
-<p>If a consent topic is defined as mandatory, it means that the consent would be presented to the customer as "on" and the customer cannot opt-out from this consent.</p>
+<p>If a consent topic is defined as mandatory, it means that the consent would be presented to the customer as <strong>on</strong> (opt-in) and the customer cannot opt-out from this consent.</p>
 </td>
 </tr>
 <tr>